nelgrim123-cmyk/techforgood.world/_posts/2026-07-26-ai-drug-discovery-timelines.md

 ## Where the hype outruns the reality

-Late-stage clinical development — the part of the pipeline that consumes the most time and money — is still governed by biology, regulation, and human physiology, none of which move faster because a model got better.
+Late-stage clinical development, the part of the pipeline that consumes the most time and money, is still governed by biology, regulation and human physiology, none of which move faster because a model got better.
 A compound can sail through AI-assisted discovery and still fail in a Phase 3 trial for reasons no algorithm predicted.
 Anyone promising AI will cut a ten-year pipeline down to two years is either talking about a narrow slice of it, or not being fully honest about where the actual time goes.

 ## The realistic version

-The more grounded story is a pipeline where each stage gets somewhat faster and somewhat more efficient, compounding into a meaningful — but not miraculous — overall gain.
-That is a less exciting pitch than "AI cures cancer twice as fast."
-It also happens to be the version that is actually happening.
+The more grounded story is a pipeline where each stage gets somewhat faster and somewhat more efficient, compounding into a meaningful overall gain but still not miraculous.

 ---